rph35534/MIS4610GroupProject-2/README.md

 May require parsing or standardization for analysis
 13. Duplicate or Variant Product Records

-Products appear with:

-Different casing (BREEZE RING LIGHT vs normal case) Slight naming inconsistencies
-Why this is a problem:
-Can lead to duplicate product entries
-Requires normalization and possibly grouping or cleaning
----

 ## Data Cleaning Process

 We cleaned the data before importing it into the database by standardizing formats, separating combined fields, and resolving inconsistent values.